City of Port Phillip

 The school, which has been operational since 2018, has embraced the parkland and surrounding civic spaces for active play and external classes, while surrounding businesses are afforded the opportunity to enjoy parkland at their doorstep.

-The design and success of the precinct will serve to lead future developments within Fishermans Bend as well as generations of residents for years to come.
+The design and success of the precinct will serve to lead future developments within Fishermans Bend, and be enjoyed by generations of residents for years to come.